RawanReda/BBC-Post-Management-and-Keyword-Search/README.md

 # BBC-Post-Management-and-Keyword-Search
 Code for the Directory and Search services of the BBC Post Management System, developed using SpringBoot as part of a course for building scalable apps to design a replica of the BBC website.
 The Directory service manages directories and post metadata, while the Search service allows users to find posts based on keywords.

-Please note that this repository only showcases the part of the project.
+Please note that this repository only showcases part of the project.
 If you're interested in the full project, you can find it at the following link: [here](https://github.com/HabibaGamil/BBC).

 # Directory, Search, and Views App